Online Multi-modal Root Cause Identification in Microservice Systems: Introduction

 To tackle these challenges, we introduce \method, \underline{O}nline Multi-modal \underline{C}ausal Structure L\underline{EA}r\underline{N}ing, for root cause identification in microservice systems.
-Specifically, we propose to encode long-term temporal dependencies using a dilated convolutional neural network~\citep{DBLP:journals/corr/YuK15} and forecast future values based on the $p$-th lagged historical data.
+Specifically, we design a long-term temporal causal relationship learning module with two encoders, one for capturing the long-term temporal dependencies and invariant causal relation for historical data and another for modeling the small changes within current batch data.
 We further develop a multi-factor attention mechanism to analyze the correlations among various factors and reassess their importance for causal graph learning.
 Additionally, we propose a contrastive mutual information estimation technique to model the relationships of different modalities.
-Our contributions can be summarized as follows: \nop{\begin{itemize} \item A novel online framework for multi-modality root cause analysis is introduced. \item A dilated convolutional neural network based module that enables capturing long-term temporal dependency and causal relations among different system entities. \item A multi-factor attention module that is designed to capture the relations of different metrics and re-assess their contributions to causal graph learning. \item A contrastive mutual information maximization based graph fusion module that models the relationships of different modalities and fuses the causal graphs. \item Extensive experiments on three real-world data sets validate the effectiveness and efficiency of our proposed method. \end{itemize}}
+Our contributions can be summarized as follows: